 When to See a Doctor for High Blood Pressure

 You may not realize you have high blood pressure until you visit your doctor and have your blood pressure checked.
 During your visit, your provider will recommend whether you should seek help to lower your blood pressure.
 If you’re checking your blood pressure on your own, it’s important to note that a systolic pressure over 129 and diastolic pressure over 80 is considered high.
-If you find your blood pressure exceeds these measurements, we encourage you to see a medical professional like the ones at Intimate Health Telemedicine at your earliest convenience.
+If you find your blood pressure exceeds these measurements, we encourage you to see a medical professional like the ones at Show Low Family Clinic at your earliest convenience.

 High Blood Pressure Treatment Near You